Chrysler recalls Fiat 500L on knee air bag issue

 Testing by Chrysler and the National Highway Traffic Safety Administration showed that the driver's knee air bag may not deploy in the proper position to protect fully the knees of an unbelted driver, a company spokesman said.

-Chrysler, a unit of Fiat SpA FIA.MI, said it is not aware of any injuries related to the issue.
+Chrysler, a unit of Fiat SpA, said it is not aware of any injuries related to the issue.

 Most of the cars recalled are registered in the United States, and 4,000 in Canada.